ticho/mass_emails/README.md

 ```
 Updates the JSON to `{name: "city_name", email: "city_email", handle: "@handle"}`

-### TownhallMailer: sends a mail to every cityhall to tell them about the formation
+### TownhallsMailer: sends a mail to every cityhall to tell them about the formation
 ```ruby
 TwitterFollow.new
 ```